 Tree trimmers or pruners maintain the look and health of tress that are part of landscaping.
 Using truck-mounted lifts and power tools, these professionals cut away dead branches or entire trees.
 They may also use hand pruners and shears to trim and shape ornamental trees and shrubs.
 Some tree trimmers work with tree health, diagnosing and treating diseases or applying preventive measures to keep them healthy.

 Tree trimmers generally work for servicing companies that remove trees and excess branches.
-BLS noted that the number of jobs in this field was projected to increase between 6% from 2014 and 2024.
-Median wages for tree trimmers were $33,500 as of May 2015.
+BLS noted that the number of jobs in this field was projected to increase faster than average from 2018 and 2028.
+Mean wages for tree trimmers were $40,510 as of May 2018.

 No formal education is required for most tree trimmers, though advancement in the field is often improved by taking horticulture courses at local colleges.
 Tree trimmers may also learn their skills on-the-job.
 They must have the physical strength to climb trees and cut branches, and they may also be required to operate heavy equipment and power tools.

 Tree trimmers treating trees for disease may need to earn a bachelor's degree in arboriculture, horticulture or a related field.
 Courses may include botany, microbiology and soil science.
 Students may also take lab courses in which they identify tree diseases and prescribe the best treatment.